abheesht17/emotions_intensity/README.md

 	- TF-IDF (see ```approach_1```)
 	- BERT (see ```approach_2```)
 	- BERT embeddings appended with statistical features calculated using hashtag:score and anger_words:score pairs from annotated datasets ([source](https://saifmohammad.com/WebPages/AccessResource.htm)) (see ```approach_3```)
+- Best model chosen using Cross Validation and Grid Search

 ## Preprocessing